-Why settling for wedding highlights can leave you asking “where’s the rest?”
+Why settling for wedding highlights only can leave you wondering “where’s the rest?”

 A once-in-a-lifetime event like a wedding is filled with emotion, love and memories.
 With some wedding videographers only offering a short 7-9 minute highlight reel in their packages, you may end up feeling dispiriting and asking “Well, was there anymore of that amazingness captured ?”